 This is a safe and conservative guideline for new teachers, but the more we learn about anatomy and physiology, the more we see when this can be too conservative.
 In addition, as medical perspectives evolve, so does the notion of “conservative.”

 So I’d like to address the issue of how — and to what extent — cardiovascular problems really contraindicate inverted poses.
-I want to thank Suzanne Ilgun, RN, an Ananda Village resident who helped research and write this article.
+I want to thank Suzanne Ilgun, RN, an Ananda Village member who helped research and write this article.
 Suzanne’s experience includes intensive care, coronary care, and trauma care.

 To augment her own medical expertise and experience, Suzanne interviewed a number of physicians for their perspectives on inversions and cardiovascular issues.
 She also measured blood pressure for a number of volunteers as they were doing various postures.
 The results follow.